gideonibemerejr/New-Project-Directories/README.md

 System Requirements for v1.0: macOS only.

 ## Introduction
 This serves as a way to add some Shell Scripts and a few aliases to create simple new project directories that contains all necessary folders for organized creativity.
-We will be taking in a single variable, the project title, to name each folder we create using the script(s).
+We will be taking in a single variable, the project title, to name each root folder we create using the script(s).
+The directory structure uses the following structure:
+1. Assets -- with Photos, Typography, and Inspirations as subdirectories
+2. Design -- for the UI/UX files
+3. Code -- for the programming files
+4. Proofs -- drafts sent out for review
+5. Delivered -- Final files/ Deliverables for the Client.

 If you are not comfortable with the macOS command line, check out this [App](link) that does the same, but with a neat User Interface.

 **Attention:** Below I use  `<>` with text in between as a place holder.
 You should be changing this portion of the code to whatever you want to name it be.